Dusseldorf: A Model for O’Hare and the Midwest

 Dusseldorf’s second station is a busy transportation hub – and a model for O’Hare’s transfer station.

 To start, the station features a commuter train, which connects directly to Dusseldorf and other major German cities like Essen, Duisburg and Bochum.
-This service runs at frequent intervals, and could be a model for a future Metra line ferrying millions of annual riders from the South Side and the Loop to O’Hare and the surrounding job-rich suburbs.
+This service runs at frequent intervals, and could be a model for a future Metra line ferrying millions of annual riders from the South Side, the Loop, and the Northwest Suburbs to O’Hare.

 Dusseldorf’s Airport station also supports conventional and high-speed trains from across Northern Europe.
-Directly from the Airport, a passenger can step on a Thalys high-speed train, and arrive in central Brussels two hours later.
-The German ICE and Benelux Thalys services also share the station with conventional inter-city trains (like Amtrak) from destinations across Germany.
+Directly from the airport, a passenger can step on a high-speed train and arrive in central Brussels two hours later.
+The German ICE services also share the station with conventional inter-city trains (like Amtrak) from destinations across Germany.

 Beyond serving the airport, the Dusseldorf station allows for quick transfers between the different train services, increasing connectivity for the entire region.
 In this way, the Dusseldorf area uses the critical mass of airport passengers to build something much bigger – and more useful.